Eggplant parmigiana, or melanzane alla parmigiana, is a gorgeous Italian casserole dish adored for its rich flavors and comforting texture.

 Do you need to salt eggplant before making eggplant parmigiana?

-The salt was used in the past to remove bitterness and get rid of some water in the eggplant.
+The salt was used to remove bitterness and some water in the eggplant.

-These days, you don’t have to salt eggplants because they are selectively bred, so they don’t become bitter.
+These days, you don’t have to salt eggplants because they are selectively bred, so they don’t grow bitter.

-However, if you are deep frying the eggplant and want drier, less juicy eggplant slices, you can salt them with coarse salt and let them sit for 1 hour to purge some of their juices.
+However, if you are deep-frying the eggplant and want drier, less juicy slices, you can salt them with coarse salt and let them sit for 1 hour to purge some of their juices.

 Then rinse them and pat them dry with a paper towel.
 Don’t use fine salt because it penetrates the eggplant, making it too salty.

-If you make eggplant parmesan with oven-baked eggplants, there’s no need to salt them because their water will evaporate while the slices cook in the oven.
+If you make eggplant parmesan with oven-baked eggplants, you don’t need to salt them because the water will evaporate while the slices cook in the oven.

 Who invented Parmigiana?

-Eggplant Parmigiana, called “Parmigiana di Melanzane” in Italian, is undoubtedly one of the most internationally known Italian dishes.
+Eggplant Parmigiana, also known as “Parmigiana di Melanzane” in Italian, is undoubtedly one of the most internationally known Italian dishes.

 Its origins, though, are uncertain, and different Italian regions, including Sicily, Campania, and Emilia Romagna, claim to have invented this delicious dish.